Numi2/numi-hashlock-blake3-kyber/README.md

-# Numilock (under development)
+# Numilock

-Numilock is a Kyber KEM + BLAKE3 hashlock lib for Rust.
+Numilock is a Kyber KEM + BLAKE3 hashlock system for Rust.

- Numilock uses lattice-based cryptography (Kyber/ML-KEM-768) while BLAKE3’s wide-pipe construction ensures only a quadratic speedup is available to quantum adversaries.
-Together they preserve confidentiality, binding, and unlinkability guarantees even as quantum capabilities scale.
+ Numilock uses lattice-based cryptography (Kyber/ML-KEM-768) and BLAKE3’s wide-pipe construction ensures only a quadratic speedup is available to quantum adversaries.
+Together they preserve security guarantees even as quantum capabilities scale.

-## Core Concepts Explained

 ### 1. One Basic Problem: Private Payments